Ben Cohen (rugby union): Sale Sharks

 In March 2009, Sale Sharks announced the signing of Cohen from Brive on a two-year contract.
 The move was called a "coup" by Sale's director of rugby, Kingsley Jones.
 At the time Cohen believed that he could make a return to international rugby through representing Sale.
 Unable to participate in Sale's pre-season warm-up matches for the 2009/10 season, Cohen made his competitive debut for Sale in September 2009 in a Guinness Premiership fixture against Exeter.
 The following month, Cohen scored his first try for Sale in a 36–17 defeat to Toulouse in the Heineken Cup.
 Cohen is one of the club's senior players and plays a role in developing Sale's young players.

-In September 2010 he noted that "I'm coming towards the end of my career and I've learnt a hell of a lot over the course of my career from some of the best coaches in the world.
+In September 2010, he noted that "I'm coming towards the end of my career and I've learnt a hell of a lot over the course of my career from some of the best coaches in the world.
 I think you've got to pass some of that experience down ...
 You have to have that blend of experience and youth and helping the younger guys out is something that I enjoy doing anyway."
-In late December, Cohen picked up a knee injury during Sale's 54–21 defeat to Leicester the side-lined him for six to eight weeks.
+In late December, Cohen picked up a knee injury during Sale's 54–21 defeat to Leicester that side-lined him for six to eight weeks.
 It was announced in March that Cohen's contract with Sale would not be renewed and he would be leaving the club at the end of the season.
 He commented that "Sale don't want me anymore because they're trying to spend more money in the pack".

 Cohen, who represented Sale in over 50 matches, also said that if he could not secure a contract with a Premiership club he would consider retiring.
-On 15 May 2011 Cohen announced his retirement from the sport to focus on his anti-bullying campaign.
+On 15 May 2011, Cohen announced his retirement from the sport to focus on his anti-bullying campaign.